security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-This field used a controlled vocabulary to describe the type of geometry used to represent the location on a map.
+This field used a controlled vocabulary to describe the type of geometry used to represent the Location on a map.
 The Staff Researcher can choose from the following three options?

- - ``point``: the location is a single distinct point on a map, represented by a single pair of geographic coordinates.
+ - ``point``: the Location is a single distinct point on a map, represented by a single pair of geographic coordinates.
- - ``poly``: the location is a closed area on a map, its boundary described by a sequence of geographic coordinates.
+ - ``poly``: the Location is a closed area on a map, its boundary described by a sequence of geographic coordinates.
- - ``line``: the location is a line on a map, described by a sequence of geographic coordinates.
+ - ``line``: the Location is a line on a map, described by a sequence of geographic coordinates.
 A ``line`` may also be closed.

-The gazeteer used as the source of geometry may used different terminology to describe the location.
-For example, in Open Street Map the boundaries of administrative areas (such as counties or states) `are described <https://wiki.openstreetmap.org/wiki/Relation>`_ using an object called a ``relation``; although this can be a complex mix of different objects, for our purposes it is a ``poly`` because it describes an area.
+The gazeteer used as the source of geometry may used different terminology to describe the Location.
+For example, in OpenStreetMap the boundaries of administrative areas (such as counties or states) `are described <https://wiki.openstreetmap.org/wiki/Relation>`_ using an object called a ``relation``; although this can be a complex mix of different objects, for our purposes it is a ``poly`` because it describes an area.

-Along with the values in ``location:name``, ``location:id`` and ``location:id:admin`` the value entered in ``location:geo_type`` becomes part of the Location's "humane id", a human-readable unique identified that acts as a reference for a location when it is used in other parts of the data model (like ``units`` for example).
+Along with the values in ``location:name``, ``location:id`` and ``location:id:admin`` the value entered in ``location:geo_type`` becomes part of the Location's "humane id", a human-readable unique identifier that acts as a reference for a Location when it is used in other parts of the data model (such as when defining a "site" in the :ref:`Units` data,for example).

 Location: Origin
 ----------------

 **Description**

-The service that provides information about this location.
+The geospatial information source that provides information about this Location.

 **Type of field**